wisecubeai/graphster/README.md

 ## Extraction <a name="extraction"></a>

-The extraction phase will generally by the most source-specific part of ingestion.
+The extraction phase will generally be the most source-specific part of ingestion.
 In this part logic necessary for transforming the data into a format fusing into the ultimate graph's schema.

 ### Graph <a name="graph"></a>